adamjohndbenitez/L0gN3/0-manage/0.1-product/ProductVision.md

 A misspelling of a specific term.
 A user ID or handle (e.g., related to gaming forums or online communities).
 An obscure or highly niche term not covered by the initial search.
-The search results included mentions of "Stealth Dragon, Eizan" from a trading card game, and discussions within the Starsector game community, but none directly defined "stealthagon" itself. +6
-Porygon was designed with the ability to convert its physical body into digital data, allowing it to travel freely through cyberspace.
+The search results included mentions of "Stealth Dragon, Eizan" from a trading card game, and discussions within the Starsector game community, but none directly defined "stealthagon" itself.
+In the world of Pokemon, Porygon was designed with the ability to convert its physical body into digital data, allowing it to travel freely through cyberspace.
 This ability was programmed into it by its creators, scientists at Silph Co. (or the Pokémon Lab on Cinnabar Island, depending on the Pokédex entry), for several specific purposes:
 Exploration and research: Scientists initially created Porygon with the hope it could eventually explore space, leveraging its ability to exist without needing to breathe or eat in any environment.
 While it has not managed to reach space in the main game canon, its fundamental design was rooted in the idea of exploring new frontiers.
 Data management and security: In recent years, Porygon has been useful inside computer networks, where it searches for and eliminates any suspicious or harmful data, effectively acting as an anti-virus program.